Clarington Diversity Leadership Bursary

 Please note: Students currently employed by the Municipality of Clarington or who are immediate family members or relatives of Municipality of Clarington employees, Clarington Council members or Diversity Advisory Committee members are not eligible to apply.
 Being eligible for a bursary does not guarantee funding.

-• All applications are reviewed and assessed fairly by the Clarington Diversity Advisory Committee, who will select the recipients for the Bursary based on the documents submitted, a short informal interview and reference checks.
+• All applications are reviewed and assessed fairly by the Clarington Diversity Advisory Committee, which will select the recipients for the Bursary based on

 • Confirmation of enrollment in a post-secondary or trades program must be provided before funding is released.